tdelev/tdelev.github.io/_posts/2018-09-13-minesweeper-in-react-and-typescript.md

 ## Game state

 So far we have implemented the simple (stateless) components of the game.
-To make the game alive we need to implement initialization of new game state (new game) and all possible modifications.
+To make the game alive we need to implement initialization of new game state (new game action) and all possible modifications.

 ![Game State Loop](/images/minesweeper/game_state_loop.png)

 Most of the simple games are following this kind of game loop as in the image above.
 The users through the UI are having interactions with the game and generating actions.
-Sometimes actions might come just from the time passing, but Minesweeper is not that kind of game.
+Sometimes actions are generated automatically as the time passing, but Minesweeper is not that kind of game.
-Then the game acts on these actions by changing the state of the game, which then needs to be rendered back in the UI.
+On each action the state of the game is modified and then rendered back on the UI.

 In the case of Minesweeper, the user can make two actions: